-Continuing with the extra posts to give a few more ideas for the holidays, lets today talk leftovers.
-Whatever you have stuffed yourself with for Thanksgiving or Christmas, the chances are you have some extra.
-It’s kind of the reward for the effort in making it that you have more than you need to enjoy over a few days.
+If you’re anything like me, after you’ve consumed your weight in food, initially, you want nothing more to do with it, right?
+Whatever you have stuffed yourself with for Thanksgiving, Christmas or whatever other celebration, the chances are you have some extra.
+It’s kind of the reward for the effort in making it that it isn’t all gone in a flash.
 However much as it can be good to enjoy having some of the leftovers just as they are or cold or in a sandwich, it can quickly become a bit boring and you need something else instead.
 Fear not, here are some great ideas on how to use those holiday leftovers to make an entirely different but truly delicious dish.

 It’s probably cold outside, so chances are a hearty stew will perfectly fit the bill, like this turkey and butternut squash stew from Cooking Chat.
 Filling, flavorful and good for you too.